mescalinsemi/Mescalin.Careers/README.md

 # Mescalin Semiconductor Careers

 Thanks for checking out our job offerings.
 We're working very hard right now, on the various pieces needed.
 Our flagship projects are [The Lyra Programming Language](https://github.com/mescalinsemi/lyra-lang) and the [LyraSwap GitNFT Angel Investment Platform](https://lyraswap.com).
-The programming lanaguage is moving forward steadily, and on the Crypto side, the project comes with its own supply of ERC-20 Ethereum tokens, and a Cryptocurrency Exchange with Social Features.<br ><br />
+The programming language is moving forward steadily, and on the Crypto side, the project comes with its own supply of ERC-20 Ethereum tokens, and a Cryptocurrency Exchange with Social Features.<br ><br />
 Email board@mescalin.co<br />
 <br/>
 These are not full-time positions yet, but if you do your job well, there will be more work, and eventually a full-time position.